 Designed for use with Apple's multitouch devices, the mobile OS supports input through direct manipulation.
 The system responds to various user gestures, such as pinching, tapping and swiping.

 Apple iOS market share

-As of November 2016, Apple iOS market share was 12.5% worldwide, making it the second most popular mobile OS behind Google Android, according to IDC.
+As of 2019, the Apple iOS market share was 13.4% worldwide, making it the second most popular mobile OS behind Google Android, according to IDC.

 Apple iOS features

 - Direct access to the Apple App Store and the iTunes catalog of music, podcasts, television shows and movies available to rent or purchase. iOS is also designed to work with Apple TV.

 - Apple Pay, which stores users' credit card data and allows them to pay for goods and services directly with an iOS device.